simeonkr/HaGL/doc/Overview.md

 ```

 To draw an object, all we need to is specify a `GLObj` that bundles all the
-`GLExpr`'s that specify its properties.
+`GLExpr`s that specify its properties.
 A `GLObj` also includes a choice for
 a `PrimitiveMode`, which specifies how the input vertices in its `position` field
 are to be interpreted.
 For example, in the primitive mode `Triangles` every
 three consecutive position vertices are the points of a triangle primitive.
 The